andrewsmhay/klara/README.md

 # GReAT's KLara project

-Klara project is aimed at helping Threat Intelligence researechers hunt for new malware using [Yara](https://github.com/VirusTotal/yara).
+Klara project is aimed at helping Threat Intelligence researchers hunt for new malware using [Yara](https://github.com/VirusTotal/yara).

 In order to hunt efficiently for malware, one needs a large collection of samples to search over.